liamca/telco-ai-solution-labs/task2-Deal-Readiness-Agent/readme.md

 "What's our win rate against Verizon in Healthcare?"
 → Query win_loss_records.json + industry_insights.json

-"What are T-Mobile's weaknesses we can exploit?"
-→ Query competitor_battlecards.json

 "How should we position against AT&T's IoT platform?"
 → Query product_strengths.json + competitor_battlecards.json